Fountain Hills, Arizona: The Fountain

 Fountain Hills has the world's fourth-tallest fountain, and the tallest still operating in the United States.
-It was built in 1970 in Zürich by Robert P. McCulloch, the year before the reconstruction of the London Bridge in Lake Havasu City, another of McCulloch's projects.
+It was built in 1970 in Zurich by Robert P. McCulloch, the year before the reconstruction of the London Bridge in Lake Havasu City, another of McCulloch's projects.
 The fountain sprays water for about 15 minutes every hour on the hour between 9am and 9pm.
 The plume rises from a concrete water-lily sculpture in the center of a large man-made lake.
 The fountain, driven by three 600 hp turbine pumps, sprays water at a rate of 7000 USgal per minute through an 18 in nozzle.
 With all three pumps under ideal conditions, the fountain reaches 560 ft in height, though in normal operation only two of the pumps are used, with a fountain height of around 300 ft.
 When built it was the world's tallest fountain, a record it held for over a decade.

 The Town of Fountain Hills has partnered with EarthCam to bring live streaming views of its world-famous fountain.
 The live stream camera can be accessed on the Experience Fountain Hills website.

-To help celebrate the fountain's 50th year, the town installed a new LED lighting system with four lights mounted directly under the fountain and six lights on the shore for a total of 10 lights to provide ample lighting and still meet the Dark Skies regulations.
+To help celebrate the fountain's 50th year, the town installed a new LED lighting system with four lights mounted directly under the fountain and six lights on the banks for a total of 10 lights to provide ample lighting and still meet the Dark Skies regulations.

 The "World Famous Fountain" in Fountain Hills can attain a height of 560 ft when running on all three of its pumps.

 The fountain in Fountain Park is lighted with LED lights during holidays and special events.
 There are eight colors available to shine on the spray.